-The Northwest Rail Line is a 41-mile stretch of commuter rail that will run from Denver Union Station to Longmont, passing through North Denver, Adams County, Westminster, Broomfield, Louisville, Boulder and Boulder County.
-Northwest Rail will provide fixed rail service to the US 36 area while improving travel times and enhancing access to jobs, recreation and entertainment.
+The Northwest Rail Line is a 41-mile stretch of commuter rail that will travel from Denver Union Station to Longmont, passing through North Denver, Adams County, Westminster, Broomfield, Louisville, Boulder and Boulder County.

-The first segment of the Northwest Rail Line from Denver Union Station to south Westminster (71st Avenue and Irving Street) is already funded as part of the Eagle P3 project.
+The first segment of the Northwest Rail Line from Denver Union Station to Westminster Station (71st Avenue and Irving Street) is proceeding as part of the Eagle P3 project.
 This first segment is 6.2 miles and scheduled for completion in 2016.
 Eagle P3 is also building the East Rail Line to Denver International Airport and the Gold Line to Arvada and Wheat Ridge.